Nightmare Beach 1988 Review

 Review by Luisito Joaquín González

-This intriguing insight raised more questions than it did answers.
-After reading it, I immediately began to try and find out a bit more about Harry Kirkpatrick.
+This intriguing insight raised more questions than it did answers and so I immediately began to try and find out a bit more about Harry Kirkpatrick.
 A quick browse on the IMDB brought up three people that have used that name.
 The first and most popular is Alec Baldwin, who adopted the pseudonym when he was displeased with the way that his directorial début ‘Shortcut to Happiness’ was cut during post production.
-Baldwin does like to reinvent himself every now and then, but shooting a cheesy slasher movie at the peak of his eighties screen persona prowess?
+Baldwin does like to reinvent himself every now and then, but shooting a cheesy slasher movie at the peak of his eighties prowess?
 No way – it definitely wasn’t him.
 Next up, we have Signor Lenzi, the guy who logic dictates would be the most likely ‘Kirkpatrick’.
-According to his own words though, he was barely involved with the actual development of this picture, so unless he isn’t being honest, then we can cross him off from our list.
+According to his own words though, he was barely involved with the actual development of this picture, so unless he isn’t being honest, we can cross him from our list.
 The third and last that appears on the IMDB search is James Justice, who has only two cinema credits and one is as the screenwriter of Nightmare Beach.

 So armed with that information, I did some further research and discovered the truth of the matter.
 Lenzi was hired by his Italian counterparts as the ideal lead for this project.
-Unfortunately, he had a huge falling out with the US-based producers and threatened to walk off the set after only three weeks.
-The only friend that he had from the American side of the crew was the aforementioned writer of the screenplay, James Justice.
-Justice used his bond with Lenzi to keep him on set as a consultant and with the film having to be finished quickly, he took over the reins with the experienced Italian by his side.
+Unfortunately, he had a huge falling out with the US-based producers and threatened to walk off set after only three weeks.
+The only friend that he had from the U.S. side of the crew was the aforementioned writer of the screenplay, James Justice.
+Justice used his bond with Lenzi to keep him on set as a consultant and with the film having to be completed quickly, he took over the reins with the experienced Italian by his side.
 So ‘Harry Kirkpatrick’ turned out to be two people pretty much.
-Mystery solved.
+And that my friends is the mystery solved.

 We launch seeing a guy get strapped in to an electric chair.
 Eduardo ‘Diablo’ Santor, the leader of a gang of vicious bikers, has been accused of murder by the over zealous Police chief, John Strycher.
 The victim’s younger sister, Gail, is in the stands to watch him fry.
 As the executioner prepares to flick the switch, Diablo shouts that he has been set up and swears vengeance from beyond the grave.
 Sometime after, a killer dressed in motorcycle leathers with a tinted helmet begins stalking the local beach and slaughtering random teenagers.
 When the friend of one of the fatalities begins searching for clues, the maniac begins to target him and Gail…

 Beach is a slickly produced feature and shows literally *zero* signs of its Italian heritage.
-The music by Claudio Simonetti of the Goblin fame is unrecognisable from his previous work, there are no European cast members and the humour and tone tries its hardest to come across as 200% American.
+The music by Claudio Simonetti of the Goblin fame is unrecognisable from his previous work, there are no renowned European cast members and the humour tries its hardest to remain 200% American.
 Put it this way, if you hadn’t read somewhere that Lenzi and co were involved, you’d never guess that to be the case.
-Keeping that in mind though, there is one interesting reference that I noticed.
-There are a gang of bikers that play a huge part in the delivery of the plot and they are called ‘The Demons’.
-In a not so sly nod to Lamberto Bava’s film of the same title, the troupe have the name embroidered across the back of their leathers using that feature’s logo.
+I must tell you though that there is one interesting reference that I noticed.
+A gang of bikers that play a huge part in the delivery of the plot, call themselves ‘The Demons’.
+In a not so sly nod to Lamberto Bava’s film of the same title, the troupe have the name embroidered across the back of their leather jackets using the distinctive logo of that feature.

-On top of those nuisance motorcyclists who at one point raid a Police station to rescue their leader in a scene obviously inspired by John Carpenter’s Assault on Precinct 13, we are given a whole host of other characters and our maniac killer.
-His method of slaughter is electrocution and he works his way through a large number of victims.
+On top of those nuisance motorcyclists, who at one point raid a Police station to rescue their leader in a scene that was obviously inspired by John Carpenter’s Assault on Precinct 13, we are given a whole host of other faces and the sadistic killer.
+His method of slaughter is electrocution and he works his way through a large number of the aforementioned bit-part characters.
 He rides around on a motorbike that has an ‘electric chair’ contraption on the back, but funnily enough he only uses it once or twice.
-The effects from Gary Bentley are cheesy as hell, but gory and some of the murders are actually quite brutal.
-I liked the death of the Police Chief the best, because they literally tie him to the back of a motorbike and drive off at high-speed.
+The effects from Gary Bentley are cheesy as hell, but gory; and some of the murders are fairly brutal.
+I liked the death of the Police Chief the best, because he gets tied to the back of a motorbike and dragged off at high-speed.
 It reminded me very much of the kind of stuff that we saw in Mad Max and to make matters even better, John Saxon was playing the unfortunate cop.
 I have liked him since I saw him in Enter the Dragon when I was a young child, but always thought that he was wasted in titles like Baby Doll Murders, Beyond Evil and Blood Salvage.
-It could be argued though that he was a fan of B-movies, because he did in fact direct his own one, Zombie Death House from 1987.
+It could be argued that he was a fan of B-movies, because he did in fact direct his own one, Zombie Death House in 1987.

 With so much going on, you won’t fall asleep whilst watching Beach, but in honesty it does feel somewhat disjointed.
 I’m not sure if this was due to the problems behind the scenes?
-The characters are well written and with a cast that includes Lance LeGault, Michael Parks AND Saxon, you’d think that the dramatics wouldn’t be an issue.
-The effort from everyone seems to be somewhat lacklustre though and the runtime is a bit limp because of it.
+The characters are well written and with a cast that includes Lance LeGault, Michael Parks AND John Saxon, you’d think that the dramatics wouldn’t be an issue.
+The effort from everyone seems to be somewhat lacklustre though and the runtime is limp because of it.
 The two leads have absolutely no chemistry and Nichols De Toth is useless as the hero.
-It’s worth noting that he doesn’t drink, rejects advances from a hot busty eighteen-year-old who throws herself at him and doesn’t really do anything of note throughout the whole film.
-A boring actor playing a boring persona, 10/10 to the casting team then!
-I much preferred his friend, Ronnie and his constant quips about nailing hotties and being on ‘beaver patrol’.
+He’s totally boring and doesn’t drink, rejects advances from a busty eighteen-year-old and does literally nothing of note throughout the whole film.
+I much preferred his friend, Ronnie, and his constant quips about nailing hotties and being on ‘beaver patrol’.
 He died far too early in the story and even if, admittedly, it was a pretty cool gore scene, his presence was missed when we were left with only Señor Tedium carrying the rest of the story.